New Gold Lantana

 Lantana x 'New Gold'Item #0909 USDA Hardiness Zone: 10 - 11

 Brilliant golden yellow flower clusters cover this colorful, heat-loving perennial from spring to fall.
 Trailing growth is excellent for use as groundcover or tumbling from hanging baskets.
-Excellent annual for cold winter climates.
-Evergreen in frost-free climates.
+Evergreen in warm, frost-free climates; treat as a summer annual in northern regions.

 - History & LoreHistory:Common spreading Lantana (Lantana camera) is native to Central and South America.
 It was brought to Australia and the Pacific region as an ornamental plant in the 1840's.
 French breeders developed the modern forms in the color ranges we know today at the close of the 19th century.
-Allan Armitage, well known plantsman from the University of Georgia, was the first to detail the benefits of New Gold around 1995.
+Allan Armitage, well-known plantsman from the University of Georgia, was the first to detail the benefits of New Gold around 1995.
 Lantana is considered invasive in many parts of the world where it has naturalized.
 The leaves are poisonous to animals, but the berries are a delicacy to many bird species.
-New Gold is a cross between Lantana camera and Lantana montevidensis.
+New Gold is a cross between Lantana camera and Lantana montevidensis, and is not known to produce viable seeds.

 More Videos >